-15.4 - Defense against network-based attacks deals with the requirement for system documentation to include the network architecture of any internal network used by any portion of the voting system, as well as any documentation needed to explain how wireless capabilities have been disabled within the system.
-Documentation also lists security relevant configurations and is accompanied by network security best practices, including air-gap procedures to protect sensitive systems from external networks like the internet.
+15.4 - Defense against network-based attacks deals with the requirement for system documentation to include the network architecture of any internal network used by any portion of the voting system-, as well as any documentation needed to explain how wireless capabilities have been disabled within the system.
+Documentation also lists security relevant configurations and is accompanied by network security best practices.
+The system includes a firewall or intrusion detection system (IDS).
+Default configurations for the system implement the principle of least privilege.
+In addition, the system needs to be capable of updating rules and policies for firewalls and other network appliances-, including air-gap procedures to protect sensitive systems from external networks like the internet.